mrquincle/horizon/README.md

     b) de gegevens die nodig zijn om de compatibiliteit tot stand te brengen nog niet eerder snel en gemakkelijk beschikbaar zijn gesteld voor de onder a) bedoelde personen; en
     c) deze handelingen beperkt blijven tot die onderdelen van het oorspronkelijke programma die voor het tot stand brengen van compatibiliteit noodzakelijk zijn."

 There are two reasons for me to do this: a.) to understand the set top box, b.) to be able to create my own smartphone software to interface with it.
 Both are valid reasons to inspect the box.
 Also, note that I had to pay 50 euro's for my box.
-I think it's quite a lot for just taking a look inside a box. :-D
+I think it's quite a lot for just taking a look inside a box. :-D Also, note that I did not put source code online.
+I only put binaries (which you will need to reverse engineer yourself if you want to, and shell scripts online).
+If your most valuable business logic resides in shell scripts, there is something wrong with your company, so I cannot imagine that would upset anyone. :-)

 ### More details